gjn/mf-chsdi/chsdi/public/doc/source/services/sdiservices.rst

 - service: the name of the service.
 It can be postalcodes, cantons, cities, swissnames or address
 - label: html content presented in the Swissearch widget (apply only when html format is requested)
-- egid: EGID number for an address
+- egid (optional): EGID number for an address
 - bbox: array with bottom right and top lef coordinate, for example: [509317.96875, 160040.0, 516755.0, 171050.0]
 - id: id of the feature in the database
+- objectorig (optional): defined for swissnames features the origin of the information.
+Possible values: 'LK25', 'LK50' or 'LK100'.
+- layer (optional): indicate in which technical layer the feature has been found
 - all properties (apply only when raw format is requested)

 SwissSearch: reversegeocoding